A natural accommodation built and managed

 Reception and Reservations

-Collaborator since 2013.
-His sympathy and cordiality are the perfect ingredients for an excellent customer service.
+Collaborator since 2018 and his cordiality is the perfect ingredient for a excellent customer service.

 Maribel Obando Vásquez